Guide to Buying Life Insurance for Business Owners and Entrepreneurs

 Key Person Life Insurance

-Key person insurance protects businesses from financial strains following the unexpected loss of a vital team member.
+Key person life insurance protects businesses from financial strains following the unexpected loss of a vital team member.
 While personal life insurance focuses on safeguarding the policyholder's family, the beneficiary in key person insurance is the business; this ensures immediate funds for business-centric challenges.
 You can use this insurance death benefit to offset lost revenue, assist in finding a replacement or stabilize the business during transitions.

 EXAMPLE